 Clothing Hangers – there are NEVER enough provided

-Beach Chairs – even if they’re provided, sometimes we have found the beach chairs to be old/damaged
+Beach Chairs – even if they’re provided, sometimes beach chairs can be old/damaged

-Beach Toys – some beach rental owners have a collection of beach toys for guests but its best to be prepared with backup toys in case one is lost at sea
+Beach Toys – some beach rental owners have a collection of beach toys for guests, but it’s best to be prepared with your own sand toys

 Baby Gate – if you have a wandering baby in a big house, come prepared to close off stairs or doorways